Pick-Y/Django-girls-blog/README.md

 2. CD in that folder and run this command: 'python3 -m venv myvenv' ('myenv' is the name of the virtual environment) In your project, now, you have a folder called myenv.

+-Run virtual environment:
+1. Cd into myenv (or any name that you have choosen for your virtual environment folder) and run: 'myvenv\Scripts\activate' Once you run that command, you'll a prexix in your path or "(myenv) documents/django:", for example.
+Now, you can install dependencies in your virtual environment